kyma-project/control-plane/docs/provisioner/08-05-deprovisioning.md

   }
   ```

   The operation of deprovisioning is asynchronous.
-Use the deprovisioning operation ID (`deprovisionRuntime`) to [check the Runtime Operation Status](08-03-runtime-operation-status.md) and verify that the deprovisioning was successful.
-Use the Runtime ID (`id`) to [check the Runtime Status](08-04-runtime-status.md).
+Use the deprovisioning operation ID (`deprovisionRuntime`) to [check the Runtime operation status](08-03-runtime-operation-status.md) and verify that the deprovisioning was successful.
+Use the Runtime ID (`id`) to [check the Runtime status](08-04-runtime-status.md).